Stock market today: Wall Street dips to head for a rare back-to-back loss

 NEW YORK (AP) — U.S. stocks are slipping again on Tuesday, and the S&P 500 is on track for its first back-to-back loss in a month and a half as Wall Street's record-breaking rally loses more momentum.

-The S&P 500 was 0.4% lower in morning trading.
+The S&P 500 was 0.3% lower in midday trading.
 It also fell modestly on Monday after coming off a sixth straight winning week, its longest such streak of the year.

 Norfolk Southern rose 3.3% after the railroad topped analysts' forecasts for profit.